 We have had other riders successfully complete this ride with a pillion passenger.
 Your passenger needs to also be an experienced tourer.
 It is a challenging, but achievable, ride but you must note that there are places where as a couple you will not get privacy and bathroom facilities can be very primitive.

 Is there a support vehicle?

 All our expeditions have a dedicated GlobeBusters Support Vehicle, driven by a GlobeBusters Support Driver.
 It is capable of carrying two motorcycle and two passengers.
 Our support vehicles carry a satellite phone, mobile phone, medical bag and spinal board, spare fuel, water, tools, some spare parts, some spare tyres.
 Our support vehicle provides temporary assistance to you if you have a mechanical problem or an accident and are injured.
-On this ride, we also have a second local support vehicle in China.
-These are not luggage vehicles – you must carry your own luggage on your motorcycle.
+This is not a luggage vehicle – you must carry your own luggage on your motorcycle.
 For more information, please see our Support Vehicle section.

 Do I have to ride in a group?

 No!
 We do not make you ride in convoy.
 We offer you the freedom to decide how you would like to ride.
 We give you a road book, GPS co-ordinates and hotel information.
 You can use this to self-navigate.
 If you prefer to ride with our Expedition Leader, then you can do this.
 However, there are some politically sensitive places where we must ride together.
 In Turkmenistan, whilst we don’t have to ride in convoy, we need to make sure that we are travelling closely together.
 We will also ask you to ride in a group when we are crossing a border or if there is a security issue.